Overview

 The Loyalists were an important part of the American Revolution.
 While estimates vary, there were many Americans who chose to remain loyal to King George III and Great Britain.
 Many of these people were armed by the British and fought against the Rebels along side British and Hessian soldiers.
 Loyalist played crucial roles in scouting Rebel postions, guiding British forces through uncertain terrain and raiding Rebel strongpoints and supply depots.

-Sometimes overloooked, many of the Loyalists were African Americans.
+Sometimes overlooked, many of the Loyalists were African Americans.
 Many ex-slaves came over the British lines seeking their liberty.
 The British transported many of these Loyalists to Canada and other locations.
-Considerable modern research has been conducted to highlight the contributions of the African Americans to the British and Rebel war efforts.
+Considerable modern research has been conducted to highlight the contributions of African Americans to the British and Rebel war efforts.

 In addition, many Native Americans also regarded themselves as Loyalists and fought against the Rebels.
 One of the most successful Native American leaders was Joseph Brant (Thayendanegea) who led both American and British forces in contesting control of western New York.
 After the Revolution, Brant moved with his followers to southern Ontario onto lands granted to them by the British government.
 Today’s Brantford, Ontario is named after him.

-Primary Sources including Diaries and Memoirs
+Diaries and Memoirs

 Boucher, Jonathan, ed.
 Reminiscences of an American Loyalist.
 Boston and New York: Houghton Mifflin Company, 1925.